 - A. Enrollment Verification No state financial aid funds will be disbursed until the Office receives verification of enrollment.
 Each approved institution will submit an Enrollment Verification Report after the final add/drop date at the beginning of each term.
 The Office will process the Enrollment Verification Reports in the order in which they are received. - B. Requesting Funds After the Office has processed the Enrollment Verification Report, the Office requests that funds be disbursed to the institution for eligible students with confirmed enrollment. - C. Transferring Funds to the Institution State financial aid funds will be transferred to the institution by check or electronic funds transfer.
 After funds are requested, the transfer of funds may take as long as 14-21 days.
 Once the funds have been transferred to the institution, the institution will be responsible for crediting each student's account with the correct award amount. - D. Disbursing Funds to the Student Funds are considered to be disbursed to the student at the point at which the institution makes the funds unconditionally available to the student for use in payment of tuition, fees, or other eligible costs of attendance.
 Funds are considered to be disbursed to the student if the institution uses its own funds to advance payment of the funds and later requests the Board for reimbursement.
-Funds are not considered to be disbursed if the institution merely waives payment of costs pending receipt of payment from the Office.

-E. Returning Funds to the State - If a student, who is required to maintain continuous fulltime enrollment for continued eligibility, withdraws or drops to below full-time status before state financial aid funds are disbursed to the student, the institution should return the funds to the state.
+Funds are not considered to be disbursed if the institution merely waives payment of costs pending receipt of payment from the Office. - E. Returning Funds to the State If a student, who is required to maintain continuous full-time enrollment for continued eligibility, withdraws or drops to below full-time status before state financial aid funds are disbursed to the student, the institution should return the funds to the state.
 The student will not be eligible for state financial aid for the subsequent term, since he/she did not maintain continuous full-time enrollment.
-If a student, who is required to maintain continuous full-time enrollment for continued eligibility, withdraws or drops to below full-time status after state financial aid funds are disbursed to the student, the student may keep the funds.
+If a student, who is required to maintain continuous full-time status after state financial aid funds are disbursed to the student, the student may keep the funds.
+However, the student will not be eligible for state financial aid for the subsequent term, since he/she did not maintain continuous full-time enrollment.
+If a student, the student may keep the funds.
 However, the student will not be eligible for state financial aid for the subsequent term, since he/she did not maintain continuous full-time enrollment.